ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 3- Configure Nav2
 -----------------

-Now that the GQ7 parameters are configured, and the robot description is defined, the tf tree should be fully setup to work with Nav2.
-Now we need to configure nav2 to work with the transform tree and odometry provided by the GQ7.
+Now that the GQ7 parameters are configured, and the robot description is defined, the TF tree should be fully setup to work with Nav2.
+Now we need to configure Nav2 to work with the transform tree and odometry provided by the GQ7.

 We will not review the entire nav2 configuration file.
 Instead, we will start from the `nav2_params.yaml <https://github.com/ros-navigation/navigation2/blob/humble/nav2_bringup/params/nav2_params.yaml>`_ and modify specific sections.